 Nancy Cartwright is a Professor of Philosophy at Durham University and a Distinguished Professor at the University of California, both in the United States (US).
 At Durham, she is also co-Director of the Centre for Humanities engaging Science and Society.
 Her research interests include philosophy and the history of science (especially physics and economics).
 Professor Cartwright has worked extensively in modelling, causal inference, causal powers, and objectivity, evidence, especially for evidence-based policy (EBP) and the philosophy of social technology.
 For the project 'Knowledge for Use' (K4U), her current work investigates how to use scientific research results for better policies.
 She has worked with others on projects in education, child protection and international development.

-Adrian Erasmus is a PhD candidate in the History and Philosophy of Science at the University of Cambridge, United Kingdom (UK).
-Before starting his doctorate, he held teaching positions at the University of Johannesburg and the University of Pretoria, both in South Africa.
-His research employs conceptual analysis, empirical findings, case studies, and the application of formal methods to solve important practical problems in science.
-His research interests are conceptual and methodological questions about medical inference and the intersection of values and epistemic concerns in medical artificial intelligence.
+Adrian Erasmus is an Assistant Professor in the Department of Philosophy at the University of Alabama and an associate member of the McCollough Institute for Pre-medical Scholars.
+He completed his PhD at the Department of History and Philosophy of Science at the University of Cambridge.
+He previously held teaching positions at the University of Johannesburg and the University of Pretoria.
+His research focuses on conceptual and methodological questions about medicine and the intersection of values and epistemic concerns in medical artificial intelligence.

 Kyle Blumberg is Research Fellow in the Dianoia Institute of Philosophy at Australian Catholic University, in Melbourne, Australia.
 Most of his work is in philosophy of language, philosophy of mind, and philosophical logic.
 He was a post-doctoral research fellow at the University of Johannesburg, and he completed his PhD in the Philosophy Department at New York University.